torypeterschild/the-cartoonist/README.md

-Generate a cartoon using p5js.
+Draw and animate a cartoon using SVG.